emirr-4211/SD685-Smart-Optimizer/README.md

 ## ⚠️ Important Notes

 - This module is still under active development
-- Performance results may vary depending on ROM (AOSP / HyperOS / MIUI / custom ports)
+- Performance results may vary depending on ROM (Designed for HyperOS not working in aosp or other ROMs)
 - Aggressive kernel modifications are avoided for stability
 - Designed for balanced daily usage, not extreme overclocking